When your family doesn’t approve of your partner

 While the conversation might be difficult, it’s important to approach your family members as calmly and respectfully as possible.
 Ask them why they have an issue with your partner.
 Do they feel that your partner is too controlling?
 Do they not like the way your partner talks to you?
 Do they think that your partner doesn’t respect you?
 They may see some unhealthy behaviors in your partner that you don’t see.
 Still not convinced?
 Ask your friends what they think about your partner.
 Do they have the same concerns as your family?
 If so, take some time to consider whether or not any of your partner’s behaviors are warning signs.
-You can always call, chat or text with a loveisrespect peer advocate if you need more help!

 If your family members can’t offer any specific reasons why they don’t approve of your partner, or if they don’t like your partner’s race, religion, sexual orientation or appearance, then the situation gets a little stickier.
 Disliking someone based on these factors is called prejudice, and that has more to do with your family members than your partner.
 How you handle this depends on what kind of relationship you have with your family, whether you still live with them, and how safe you feel with them.
 You might respectfully let them know that while you appreciate their feelings, you don’t agree with them.
 You could suggest that you all try spending more time together so they can get to know your partner better.
 If the relationship is causing too much strife with your family, you might consider taking a step back and building a friendship with your partner while you work things out with your family members, if that’s possible.
 Ultimately, what’s important is that you do what’s healthiest for you and your life.